Timothy C. Hain, MD Page last modified: January 28, 2016

 Recently the results of high resolution MRI's have been reported in Meniere's disease, with suggestions that contrast enhanced high-resolution "Fiesta" studies using 3T units can document hydrops.
-At this writing (2014), we do not feel that this technology is useful for diagnosis as yet, but it is promising.
+At this writing (2016), we feel that this technology is promising and may be useful.
 Should MRI scanners become even more powerful in the future, this could be an important test.
 Another new MRI approach involves injecting gadolinium through the ear drum, and then scanning (Gu et al, 2014).
 This technique is plausible, but we are doubtful that the diagnostic gain justifies injecting gadolinium dye into the middle ear.

 Hearing tests often begin with showing a fluctuating low-frequency sensorineural hearing loss (figure 3a).
-Over years, this gradually progresses to a "peaked" pattern with both low and high-tone reduction (figure 3b), and finally a "flat" pattern, typically 50 db loss (110 db would be completely deaf).
+Over years, this gradually progresses to a "peaked" pattern with both low and high-tone reduction (figure 3b), and finally a "flat" pattern, typically 50 dB loss (110 dB would be completely deaf).
 After about 10 years of Meniere's disease, hearing often looks like that of figure 3c, where the "peak" has become a flat sensorineural loss.
 Oddly, there is sometimes a discrepency between OAE tests and audiometry in the low-frequency SNHL of Meniere's.
 Perhaps this means that the low-frequency SNHL is not due to cochlear damage.

 While some people have hearing that fluctuates like this without any further symptoms of dizziness or tinnitus, in most cases, this does not progress to Meniere's disease (Schaaf et al, 2001).
 Some authors have suggested that the pattern and severity of the hearing deficit does not correlate with the duration of illness (Mateijsen et al, 2001), but this does not match are very large our experience.
 It seems more likely that the Meniere's hearing pattern is variable and that these authors simply did not study enough patients.
 Those who present to the doctor with more severe hearing impairments at onset do worse than those who have milder hearing impairments (Sato et al, 2014).